 Sacked Education Minister Tim Loughton twists the knife in front of a select committee:

 “Ministers rarely go to other parts of the department.
-Most officials never met the Secretary of State other than when he would troop out a few chosen people for the New Years’ party. […] Read the rest
+Most officials never met the Secretary of State other than when he would troop out a few chosen people for the New Years’ party.
+That is no way to run an important department.
+It’s terribly anachronistic, terribly bureaucratic, terribly formal in that respect.”

 There was a NOTAM (Notice to Airmen) concerning this crane.